majamitbhati/AstroShop/src/content/shops/discount-retail-shop-trehan-noida-extension-sfs03.md

 ---

-> _This is one of the best Atrium facing Retail shops available in one of the best upcoming commercial malls of Greater Noida, Trehan IRIS Broadway Greno West.
-This atrium facing the retail shop offers higher visibility and footfall to the shop, generating higher revenue.
+> _This is one of the best Atrium facing retail shop available in one of the best upcoming commercial malls of Greater Noida, Trehan IRIS Broadway Greno West.
+Atrium facing the retail shop offers higher visibility and footfall, generating higher revenue.
 It's best suited for investors looking for higher return on their investment._

-## Overview of this Shop
+## Overview of this shop
-* **Floor:** This Retail shop is on the Second floor of the Mall.
+* **Floor:** This retail shop is on the scond floor of the mall.
-* **Category:** The Second floor of Trehan IRIS Broadway is dedicated to women and Kids Brands only.
-This shop is in a cluster named Verv.
+* **Category:** The second floor of Trehan IRIS Broadway is dedicated to women and Kids Brands only.
+This shop will be in a cluster named Verv.
-* **Layout:** This is an average size rectangular shop facing the main atrium of the second floor.
-Moreover, the shop has a broad gallery in front.
+* **Layout:** It is an average size rectangular shop facing the main atrium of the second floor.
+Moreover, the shop has a broad gallery on its front side.
-* **Facing:** This is an atrium-facing shop, offering high visibility and footfall from the crowd visiting the mall.
+* **Facing:** It is an atrium-facing shop, offering high visibility and footfall from the crowd visiting the mall.
 * **Size:** This is a 230 sq ft super area shop.
-The carpet area of the shop is approximately 108 sq ft.
+The carpet area is approximately 108 sq ft.
-* **Resale Unit:** This is an investor's unit available for sale, allowing it to be sold with a nominal PLC and zero brokerage charges.
+* **Resale Unit:** It is an investor's unit, available for sale, hence allowing it to be sold with nominal PLC and zero brokerage charges.

-### Additional Perks
+### Additional perks
 * Trehan IRIS leasing team will find the brands as a tenant for the shop
 * The buyer will get a good rental income without putting a lot of effort into it.
 * The buyer gets a gold coin as a gift on purchase of the shop.
-* The prospects will get an additional gift worth 2,000/- on the first visit to the mall.
+* You will get an additional gift worth 2,000/- on their first visit.

-### Benefits of Investing in this Retail Shop:
+### Benefits of investing in this retail shop:
-* This is a fully AC mall.
-Such malls are High on Demand and it is easy to lease out such malls.
+* It is a fully AC mall.
+Such malls are high on demand and it is easy to lease them out.
-* Malls in High Demand typically result in lower vacancy rates.
+* Malls at high demand typically result in lower vacancy rates.
-* A good Anchor shop (like major retailers) is a crowd puller as it attracts customers, beneficial for other shops as well.
+* A good anchor shop (like major retailers) is a crowd puller as it attracts customers, beneficial for other shops as well.
-* Malls are likely to have long-term leases with tenants, providing stable rental income.
+* Malls shops are more likely to have long-term leases with tenants, providing stable rental income.
 * Retail shops in a popular mall such as Trehan IRIS Broadway Greno West, can have high resale value due to high demand.

-### Benefits of Investing in Trehan IRIS Broadway Greno West:
+### Benefits of investing in Trehan IRIS Broadway Greno West:
-* **Minimum Rent Guarantee** Trehan offers a minimum rent guarantee for anchors and some retail shops.
+* **Minimum rent guarantee** Trehan offers a minimum rent guarantee for anchors and some retail shops.
-* **50+ Brand Tied-up:** More than 50 brands have already been tied up for leasing by the leasing team of Trehan IRIS Noida
+* **50+ Brand tied-up:** More than 50 brands have already been tied up for leasing by the leasing team of Trehan IRIS Noida
-* **On-Lease Model** Builder will have the leasing rights to all the shops of the mall.
+* **On-lease model** Builder will have the leasing rights of all shops of the mall.